-We will have an early discussion with the pupil and their parents when identifying whether they need special educational provision.
+We will have an early discussion with the pupil and their parents/guardians when identifying whether they need special educational provision.
 These conversations will make sure that:

-- > Everyone develops a good understanding of the pupil's areas of strength and difficulty. - We take into account the parents' concerns. - > Everyone understands the agreed outcomes sought for the child. - Everyone is clear on what the next steps are. - Notes of these early discussions will be added to the pupil's record and given to their parents. - > We will formally notify parents when it is decided that a pupil will receive SEN support.
+- Everyone develops a good understanding of the pupil's areas of strength and difficulty. - We take into account the parents'/guardians' concerns. - Everyone understands the agreed outcomes sought for the pupil. - Everyone is clear on what the next steps are. - Notes of these early discussions will be added to the pupil's record and given to their parents/guardians. - We will formally notify parents/guardians when it is decided that a pupil will receive SEND support.